AWS CodeDeploy

 Builds triggered from Pull Requests will never trigger a release.

-S3 deployment or GitHub deployment
+S3 or GitHub Deployment #

-For a minimal configuration with GitHub, add the following to your .travis.yml
+For a minimal configuration with GitHub, add the following to your .travis.yml:

 deploy: